Custom Rates for Farm Services in Missouri

 Fewer people respond to this survey every time it is taken — every three years.
 There may be fewer farmers using custom operators or fewer businesses conducting custom activities.
 But it is still a very popular Extension guide.

 The number of responses to many questions asked was too low to have statistical confidence in the results.
-However, the results presented here have been compared to custom rates guides in Kansas and Iowa to see if our rates are in line with their rates.
+However, the results presented here have been compared to custom rates guides in Iowa to see if our rates are in line with their rates.
 These results have also been compared to previous custom rates surveys to see if the direction and magnitude of changes seems reasonable.

 Custom rates cover the cost of machinery, fuel, labor and, occasionally, a product such as lime or bale wrap.
-The USDA reports that machinery values and labor costs have increased by about 5 percent and 11 percent, respectively, since our last custom rate survey in 2016.
-Diesel prices have increased by 20 percent in the last three years.
+The USDA reports that machinery values and labor costs have increased by about 23 percent and 18 percent, respectively, since our last custom rate survey in 2019.
+Diesel prices have increased by 38 percent in the last three years.
 This increase in the costs of inputs into custom activities suggest that custom rates should have increased over the past several years.

 Explanation of the rates in this guide